sforest81/cn/source/publications/index.md

 \.
 Guan Weina, Xianan Jiang, Xuejuan Ren, and **Lin Wang\***, 2023: The Temperature Feedback in the Subseasonal Warm Arctic-Cold North America Pattern, *Geophysical Research Letters*,

 \.
-Gui Shu, Ruowen Yang\*, Chuanfeng Zhao, and **Lin Wang**, 2023: Association of the cloud radiative effect with the changes in the northern edge of Hadley Circulation between the CMIP5 and CMIP6 models, *Journal of Climate*,

-\.
 Lu Yixiong\*, Tongwen Wu, Xin Xu, **Lin Wang**, Jian Sun, Weihua Jie, and Yiming Liu, 2023: Machine Learning Emulation of Subgrid-Scale Orographic Gravity Wave Drag in a General Circulation Model with Middle Atmosphere Extension, *Journal of Advances in Modeling Earth Systems*,